IORoot/scripts__tools/README.md

 # Scripts and Tools

-This is a very simple puppet-esque installer for your personal programs, environments, scripts, etc...
+This is a very simple BASH based puppet-esque installer for your personal programs, environments, scripts, etc...

 ## How to run